EMERGING MARKETS-Chilean peso set for best month ever; Brazil's real slips

 July 31 (Reuters) - Chile's peso rose on Friday and was set for its best month on record, aided by improving signs of demand for copper from top consumer China, while the Brazilian real weakened after central bank figures showed a record rise in national debt.

-The peso CLP= gained 0.5% during the session and outperformed its regional peers with an 8.6% jump in July.
+The peso CLP= gained 0.6% and outperformed its regional peers with an 8.6% jump in July.
 Prices of copper, Chile's biggest export, ticked higher after strong factory activity data from China.

-Prolonged lockdown restrictions in Chile have also helped in containing the spread of the novel coronavirus in the country.
+Prolonged lockdown restrictions in Chile have also helped contain the spread of the novel coronavirus in the country.

 Capital Economics analysts say Chile is seeing the fastest decline in new per capita coronavirus cases of any major emerging market.